Soluto/IdentityServer.Contrib.JsonWebKeyAdapter/README.md

 See the simple test in this repo for a complete exmaple.
 Note that you have to override the identity server's default implementation of ```ITokenSigningService``` as the it is using ```X509Certificate``` to sign the JWT.

+## Contributing
+Thanks for thinking about contributing!
+We are looking for contributions of any sort and size - features, bug fixes, documentation or anything else that you think will make shisell better.
+* Fork and clone locally
+* Create a topic specific branch
+* Add a cool feature or fix a bug
+* Add tests
+* Send a Pull Request